 What about our dealings with false teachers and those whom the enemy is using to try to bring us down?
 Should we attack them in turn or should we simply accept their pollution?

-For though we walk in the flesh, we are not waging war according to the flesh.
-For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
-We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ, being ready to punish every disobedience, when your obedience is complete.
-(2 Corinthians 10:3-6)
+3 For though we walk in the flesh, we do not war according to the flesh, 4 for the weapons of our warfare are not of the flesh, but divinely powerful for the tearing down of strongholds, 5 as we tear down speculations and every lofty thing raised up against the knowledge of God, and take every thought captive to the obedience of Christ, 6 and are ready to punish all disobedience, whenever your obedience is fulfilled.2 Corinthians 10:3-6 (LSB)

-I charge you in the presence of God and of Christ Jesus, who is to judge the living and the dead, and by his appearing and his kingdom: preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.
-For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, and will turn away from listening to the truth and wander off into myths.
-As for you, always be sober-minded, endure suffering, do the work of an evangelist, fulfill your ministry.
-(2 Timothy 4:1-5)
+1 I solemnly charge you in the presence of God and of Christ Jesus, who is to judge the living and the dead, and by His appearing and His kingdom: 2 preach the word; be ready in season and out of season; reprove, rebuke, exhort, with great patience and teaching.
+3 For the time will come when they will not endure sound doctrine, but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, 4 and will turn away their ears from the truth and will turn aside to myths.

 The Apostle Paul wrote the exhortation above to Timothy who was an evangelist.
 However, it speaks to all believers as well.
 The state of the people in Timothy’s day does not look much different from ours.
 This could be a description of our post-Modern era.
 What should be the believer’s response?
 We must be ready at all times to rebuke those who attempt to twist God’s truth to suit them.
 How do we do that?
 We have to know the truth ourselves.
 That is why we must learn what we believe, why we believe it, and how to state it so the Holy Spirit can plow the hearts of those who will hear.
 Men who will not compromise with the world must man our pulpits.
 The unadulterated, pure gospel must be preached instead of the non-offending mish-mash messages many hear now.